tedwang-tw/docker-aosp-v4/README.md

     docker pull tedwang/aosp-v4:latest

-Note: For original monolithic build, you should pull by another tag **aosp-v4:monolithic**.
+Note: If you'd like the original monolithic build, you can pull by another tag **aosp-v4:monolithic**.

 Alternately you can build the image locally.